 What Happens When Dad Doesn’t Pack His Hospital Bag (A Cautionary Tale)

 Yes.
-Dad absolutely does need to pack a hospital bag, and he definitely needs this list.
+Dad absolutely does need to pack a hospital bag (you could give him his own as a new dad Father’s Day gift), and he definitely needs this list.

 Let my story be a cautionary tale to convince you.
 When I had my twin boys, “dad’s hospital bag” was totally off the radar.